operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### OLM-defined schemas

-An OLM index currently uses two schemas: `olm.package` and `olm.bundle`, which correspond to OLM's existing package and bundle concepts.
+An OLM index currently uses three schemas: `olm.package`, `olm.channel`, and `olm.bundle`, which correspond to OLM's existing package and bundle concepts.

-Each operator package in an index requires exactly one `olm.package` blob and one or more `olm.bundle` blobs.
+Each operator package in an index requires exactly one `olm.package` blob, at least one `olm.channel` blob, and one or more `olm.bundle` blobs.

 > **NOTE**: All `olm.*` schemas are reserved for OLM-defined schemas.
 Custom schemas must use a unique prefix (e.g. a
 > domain that you own).